ruidosujeira/perf-linter/README.md

 4. Run the pipeline (`npm run lint`, `npm run test`, `npm run build`).
 5. Submit the pull request with a clear explanation of the signal, rationale, and known edge cases.

+Need help crafting new rules?
+Reach out in English or Portuguese—the community is ready to help!

 ## License

 Perf Fiscal is released under the [MIT License](LICENSE).